-The Company defines liquidity risk as the financial risk that the Company will encounter difficulties meeting its obligations associated with financial liabilities.
+The Company defines liquidity risk as the financial risk that the Company will encounter difficulties meeting its financial obligations.
 The Company's objective for managing liquidity risk is to ensure that it will have sufficient liquidity to meet liabilities when due.
-This risk is mitigated by managing the cash flow by controlling receivables and payables to vendors and related parties.
-At May 31, 2015, the Company had a working capital deficiency of \$931,567 (February 28, 2015 - \$880,506).
+This risk is partially mitigated by managing the cash flow through controlling receivables and payables to vendors and related parties.
+At August 31, 2015, the Company had a working capital deficiency of \$977,967 (February 28, 2015 - \$880,506).